Sharks bring back 40-year-old Patrick Marleau for 2nd stint

 Marleau has 551 goals and 615 assists in 1,657 career games, including 788 in a row since he last missed a contest on April 7, 2009.
 Marleau ranks fifth all-time in games played, trailing record-holder Gordie Howe by 110 for the most in NHL history.
 Marleau could eclipse that mark if he plays past this upcoming season.

-AP Hockey Writer Stephen Whyno contributed to this report
+AP Hockey Writer Stephen Whyno contributed to this report.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports